2i2c-org/2i2c-org.github.io/content/blog/2025/binder-singlenode/index.md

 [^2]: We're also experimenting with a few other ways to reduce the complexity and costs of running a BinderHub even further, but will have more on that later as we learn more :-).

 We're excited to experiment with new ways to support `mybinder.org`.
 We think this is an excellent example of how open standards and technology lead to cloud workflows with lower costs and more flexibility.
 We also think it's a good example of how it is valuable to have organizations aligned with open science (like 2i2c!) acting in this space.
+If you have any questions or comments, please join [this Jupyter Zulip thread](https://jupyter.zulipchat.com/#narrow/channel/469744-jupyterhub/topic/ANN.3A.202i2c.20joins.20mybinder.2Eorg.20federation.20with.20new.20strategy/near/496811301)

 ## Anybody want to fund this?